awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-template.md

 `SourceEntity`  <a name="cfn-quicksight-template-sourceentity"></a>
 The entity that you are using as a source when you create the template\.
 In `SourceEntity`, you specify the type of object you're using as source: `SourceTemplate` for a template or `SourceAnalysis` for an analysis\.
 Both of these require an Amazon Resource Name \(ARN\)\.
 For `SourceTemplate`, specify the ARN of the source template\.
 For `SourceAnalysis`, specify the ARN of the source analysis\.
 The `SourceTemplate` ARN can contain any AWS account and any Amazon QuickSight\-supported AWS Region\.
 Use the `DataSetReferences` entity within `SourceTemplate` or `SourceAnalysis` to list the replacement datasets for the placeholders listed in the original\.
 The schema in each dataset must match its placeholder\.
+Either a `SourceEntity` or a `Definition` must be provided in order for the request to be valid\.
 *Required*: Yes
 *Type*: [TemplateSourceEntity](aws-properties-quicksight-template-templatesourceentity.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)